diskoverdata/diskover-docs/source_files/user_analytics_reports.md

   - To a specific path > activate the **Current dir only** filter as described in E).

 G) **Edit reports**: You can view the queries used for the report, but an admin account is required to edit them.
 If you have a search query that you’d like to add to the list and do not have an admin account, copy the full query/criteria and share it with your System Administrator.

+<p id="reports_customize"></p>

+#### How to customize Reports

+The reports tool comes with sample queries and drop-down list options, but both can be customized (instructions to come) by someone with and admin account.